6. Pantluci

 6.3.4 Verb and Predicate Phrases

-Verb and predicate phrases both refer to conceptual relationships between
+Verb and predicate phrases both refer to conceptual relationships be-

-nouns.
-These relationships may be actions, states of being, events, or any-
+tween nouns.
+These relationships may be actions, states of being, events,

-thing else that exists dened by what it aects and how.
-The dierence
+or anything else that exists dened by what it aects and how.
+The

-between the two is that verb phrases can be modied by ad-phrases, and
+dierence between the two is that verb phrases can be modied by ad-

-may turn into a predicate phrase by having an object attached, but a
+verbial phrases, and may turn into a predicate phrase by having an object

-Verb phrases may consist of a single word if it is a verb or adverb or
+Verb phrases may consist of a single word if it is a verb, an adverbial

-a smaller verb phrase with an ad-phrase attached:
+phrase, or a smaller verb phrase with an adverbial phrase attached:

 small